tivac/xstate-component-tree/README.md

 });
 ```

-This data structure can also contain components from any child statecharts you created using `invoke`, they will be correctly walked & monitored for transitions.
+This data structure can also contain components from any child statecharts you created using `invoke`, they will be correctly walked & monitored for transitions and appear in their expected position within the hierarchy.
+This lets you compose a larger statechart from several smaller ones and still have them all contribute components to the app.

 ## Advanced Usage